moolleer/hangman/docs/testing.md

 6. Correct word
     - If the user guesses the word right, a congratulations message in green is expected.

-The correct word message is shown as expecting.
+The correct word message is shown, result as expected.

 ![Correct word](/docs/README-images/correct-word.PNG)

 7. Play again
-     - When the user have run out of tries or found the hidden word, a message that ask if they wan't to play again or not is expected.
+     - When the user runs out of tries, or find the hidden word, a message that ask if they wan't to play again or not is expected.
      - If the user chose to play again the game starts over and ask user to enter a letter is expected.
      - If the user don't want to play again a farewell message is expected.
      - Invalid input message in red is expected if user enters anything else but y or n.